 Technology is a wonderful thing.
 It enables us to stay connected to our loved ones, keep all manner of information at our fingertips, and stay constantly entertained.
 But when it doesn’t work properly, it can be very frustrating!
-Getting the help you need can seem absolutely impossible because sometimes it seems like the people who know how to fix your equipment and services speak an entirely different language, or their job is to do something other than to actually help you.
+Getting the help you need can seem absolutely impossible because sometimes it seems like the people who know how to fix your equipment and services speak an entirely different language, or their job is to do something other than actually help you.
 You can get angry, but that isn’t likely to get things working right again.
 It makes much more sense to release the anger and focus on getting the help you need in an effective manner.

 Make sure you’re contacting the right people.
 Generally, if your cell phone isn’t working, you call your cell phone company, right?
 (Well, maybe.
 You might need to call your cell service provider, and you might need to call your cell phone manufacturer.)
 If your Internet connection isn’t working, you call your Internet service provider (ISP).
 If your wireless network isn’t working, you call whoever provided or set up the wireless router (often the ISP).
 The fact that you bought something at a particular store doesn’t mean you should call that store for technical support.
-In fact, you probably shouldn’t, unless you also bought a technical support subscription from them.
+In fact, you probably shouldn’t unless you also bought a technical support subscription from them.
 You need to call whoever made the item–the publisher of the software or the manufacturer of the hardware.
 If you’re talking about Kaspersky Internet Security, you call Kaspersky.
 If your problem is with Microsoft Office, you contact Microsoft.
-If your problem is with a Hewlett Packard printer, call Hewlett Packard.
+If your problem is with a Hewlett-Packard printer, call Hewlett-Packard.
 You might have bought all of the above at Office Depot, but that doesn’t mean you can get support for them from Office Depot.
-(Or you could, if you bought tech support from them, but I wouldn’t generally recommend it if you can help it.)
+(Or you could, if you bought tech support from them, but I wouldn’t generally recommend that if you can avoid it.)

 Next, gather the information you need to give to whomever you’re going to contact.